steveyen/actord/trunk/actord/src/main/scala/ff/collection/README.txt

 http://code.google.com/p/actord/source/browse/trunk/actord/src/main/scala/ff/collection

-Includes a basic, persistent, scala.collection.immutable.SortedMap class.
+This package includes a basic, persistent, open-source scala.collection.immutable.SortedMap class.

 It's based on a Treap data structure, which implements scala.collection.immutable.SortedMap.
 You can use the Treap on its own, as a memory-only, non-persistent data structure.